 Axalta and NASCAR Legends to Open New Customer Experience Center

 The Customer Experience Center is a 36,000 square feet training and conference complex designed to serve Axalta's refinish, transportation OEM, and industrial customers.
-Axalta Coating Systems, a leading global supplier of liquid and powder coatings, will open its extensive new Customer Experience Center in Concord, North Carolina, on May 16 with a press conference and tours.
+The Customer Experience Center boasts two state-of-the-art paint application centers, a collaborative mixing lab, and an exhibit lobby where visitors can witness the breadth and depth of Axalta's coating systems and technology.

 Add your comments below